Skip to main content

 Around 68 per cent of homes were electrified by 1929.
 Appliances (refrigerators, washing machines, radios) created new industries.
 Per capita electricity consumption doubled.

-What is new industries?
+What are new industries?

 Show answer